$T^{3}S$: Think in Thermal Time for Generalizable Crop Mapping from Satellite Image Time Series: Introduction

 \section{Introduction}

-Monitoring agricultural land use is crucial for the sustainability of our food systems \citep{Gomez2016}.
-As the world’s population grows, climates shift, and diets evolve, there is a pressing need for monitoring tools that deliver reliable, affordable, and scalable insights into farming practices.
-In contrast to traditional methods, such as field surveys and self-reported data, which can be labor-intensive, expensive, and susceptible to errors, remote sensing-based approaches offer a faster, more cost-effective, and less subjective alternative for tracking land-use dynamics \citep{weiss2020remote}.
+Monitoring agricultural land use is crucial for ensuring the sustainability of global food systems \cite{Gomez2016}.
+As the world’s population continues to grow, climates become more extreme, and diets evolve, the demand for reliable, affordable and scalable monitoring tools is increasing.
+Traditional methods, such as field surveys and self-reported data, can be labor-intensive, expensive, and susceptible to errors.
+In contrast, remote sensing-based approaches offer a faster, more cost-effective, and less subjective alternative for tracking land-use dynamics \cite{weiss2020remote}.

-Recent progress in remote sensing technologies and machine learning algorithms has significantly enhanced the ability to monitor agricultural land use.
-High-resolution, multi-spectral data from platforms such as Sentinel-2 provide frequent, detailed observations of croplands at minimal cost.
-By applying advanced machine learning methods, including conventional ensemble learners, e.g, XGBoost \citep{chen2016xgboost} and deep neural networks, e.g, Transformers \citep{vaswani2017attention}, to these time series images, we can capture crop-specific growth dynamics and distinguish among diverse management practices with high precision.
-These integrated approaches enable automated, scalable mapping of crop types and growth stages, supporting timely, data driven decisions for sustainable agriculture \citep{turkoglu2023deep}.
+Recent advances in remote sensing and machine learning algorithms have significantly improved the monitoring of agricultural land use.
+High-resolution, multi-spectral imagery from platforms such as Sentinel-2 provides frequent, detailed observations of croplands at minimal cost.
+By applying advanced machine learning methods, ranging from conventional ensemble learners like XGBoost \cite{chen2016xgboost} to deep neural networks such as Transformers \cite{vaswani2017attention}, to these time series images, it is possible to capture crop-specific growth dynamics and distinguish among diverse management practices with high precision.
+These integrated approaches enable automated, scalable mapping of crop types and growth stages, supporting timely, data-driven decisions for sustainable agriculture \cite{turkoglu2023deep}.